 Trees greatly improve quality of life for urban dwellers.
-Quality of life is often a significant determining factor when businesses are considering a move to a new location.
-A healthy, well-cared for urban forest signals that residents take pride in their community and that local government is effective at meeting the needs of its citizens.
+Quality of life is often a significant determining factor when businesses are considering moving to a new location.
+A healthy, well-cared for urban forest signals that the community values trees and that local government is effective at meeting the needs of the community.
 A healthy urban forest can help attract new businesses and jobs to Vancouver and increase property values (Nowak, et al.).